-If you join our two-year MFA program, you will receive fellowship support and/or teaching income in the amount of up to $30,600 in the first two academic years and up to $24,480 in the third, as well as full funding of your tuition, enrollment fees, and the health insurance premium for single-person coverage through the university.
+If you join our three-year MFA program, you will receive fellowship support and/or teaching income in the amount of up to $30,600 in the first two academic years and up to $24,480 in the third, as well as full funding of your tuition, enrollment fees, and the health insurance premium for single-person coverage through the university.
 Tax obligations on your fellowship income will vary from student to student depending on other income earned during the tax year, U.S. vs. international status, and other factors.
 See below.